 Specific to railroad accidents is the danger of blood-borne pathogens.
 Mortal injuries commonly result when an individual or vehicle is struck broadside by a train weighing more than 12 million pounds.
 If the deceased pedestrian's body or vehicle's occupant(s) are in public view, cover the body with a blanket; however, do not move any bodies unless instructed by the coroner on scene.
 Protect yourself from potential exposure to body fluids by wearing latex gloves, eye protection and protective clothing.
 Should you become exposed to body fluids or hazardous materials, notify your supervisor and complete a personal injury report.

 The point of impact (POI) is often difficult to locate.
-It's not uncommon for destroyed vehicle to be carried for hundreds of yards before the train is able to come to a complete stop.
-Pedestrians are often impacted out of their shoes, indicating the POI> commonly, the spread of debris and liquids produced by a vehicle and/or pedestrians may indicate a POI> In any event, additional units will be required to provide traffic direction and to contain the accident scene.
+It's not uncommon for a destroyed vehicle to be carried for hundreds of yards before the train is able to come to a complete stop.
+Pedestrians are often impacted out of their shoes, indicting the POI.
+Commonly, the spread of debris and liquids produced by a vehicle and/or pedestrians may indicate a POI.
+In any event, additional units will be required to provide traffic direction and to contain the accident scene.
 Train movement must be limited or stopped until the investigation is complete.
 Operation Lifesaver suggests that no officer attempt to climb between parked train cars.
 If the train should be moved, an individual may be potentially crushed or run over by the train.

 Initially, treat the crash site as if it is a crime scene.
 This will help ensure the careful collection and preservation of evidence.
-Evidence collection should include proper photographs of the collision scene, including angles of vehicle approach, existing warning devices warning devices and impact shots
+Evidence collection should include proper photographs of the collision scene, including angles of vehicle approach, existing warning devices and impact shots.

 Certain investigative facts may indicate the collision was intentional.
-Carefully examine the wreckage for a "set" parking brake, cigarette butts near the POI, ignition keys in the "off" position, headlights that are off during hours of darkness, radio volume knobs turned up high and/or witness statements corroborating the same.
+Carefully examine the wreckage for a "set" parking brake, cigarette butts near the POL ignition-keys in the "off' position, headlights that are off during hours of darkness, radio volume knobs turned up high and/or witness statements corroborating the same.
 Sometimes the victim will have a note in his clothing pockets.